 Anyone who works in supply chain or logistics knows the cost of shipping has skyrocketed in the past two years.
-Looking at historical fuel surcharges alone, in 2021 the costs to move products around the globe has risen so many times it’s hard to keep track.
+Looking at historical fuel surcharges alone, the costs to move products around the globe has risen many times in the past few years, it’s hard to keep track.

 Here are five tips to help ensure your company and your customers get the most out of your shipping carrier.

 1. Consider Regional Carriers: Pick a Carrier That Meets Your Needs

 It’s estimated that 70% of an ecommerce merchant’s overall budget goes to transportation costs.
 That’s a big investment you’re putting into your shipping carrier.
 First and foremost, make sure you’ve partnered with the right one.

 The major domestic shipping companies (FedEx and UPS, for example) are popular choices because they are proven shippers who can handle all types of packages, in any volume, and deliver to all parts of the US.
 Their extensive infrastructure makes them a great choice for many merchants.
 The downside to choosing these carriers is that they often have higher rates for their services.

 There are many carrier options beyond the mainstream companies.
 It may take some research but working with regional carriers—even if you piece together a network to cover the regions you ship to—can provide similar services but with much lower rates.

 There are many smaller carriers that have grown significantly over the last few years.
 With more research you might find these “regional carriers” actually have a national footprint of partners they can leverage on your behalf.
 Speedy, Lazership, and OnTrac are good examples.
 They focus on lighter residential deliveries; their surcharges are often more competitive than some of the bigger carriers.